infuanfu/infuanfu.github.com/_posts/2020-10-27-zero-to-hero-with-obs-studio-on-fedora-32.md

 - DIY Teleprompter
 - Nikon D810 as webcam
 - Improve the greenscreen setup further
+- Get audio from OBS into consumer application

 But that's for another time :)